FranzKnut/agent/README.md

 # Agent

-A plugin to visualize training of your reinforcement learning agent.
+A Tensorboard plugin to visualize training of your reinforcement learning agent.

 ## Example setup
 Clone the repo.